The Merchant of Venice Summary

-The Merchant of Venice opens on a street in Venice, where Antonio, a Venetian merchant, complains of a sadness he can't quite explain.
+The Merchant of Venice opens on a street in Venice (there are streets and not just canals in Venice—who knew?) where Antonio, a Venetian merchant, complains of a sadness he can't quite explain.
 His friends suggest they'd be sad too if they had as much merchandise to worry about as Antonio.
 Apparently all of his money is tied up in various sea ventures to exotic locales.
 But Antonio is certain it's not money that's bothering him.

 Antonio's friend Bassanio enters the scene, and we learn that Bassanio has been at the forefront of Antonio's mind.
 Apparently Bassanio just got back from a secret trip to see an heiress named Portia in Belmont.
 Bassanio financed his trip (and in fact, his entire lifestyle) by borrowing tons of money from Antonio.
 Portia is beautiful, intelligent, and, most important, rich.
 If Bassanio could only get together the appearance of some wealth, he would be in a good position to compete with all the other guys vying for Portia's attention.
 If they marry, he's all set financially.
 Antonio would be happy to lend Bassanio the money he needs to woo Portia, except, as we know, all of Antonio's money is at sea.
 The two friends part ways, agreeing that they'll try to raise the funds on Antonio's credit around town.

 Meanwhile, even rich heiresses have their troubles.
 Portia is plagued by suitors from the four corners of the earth but isn't allowed to choose the one she wants.
 Instead, her father, before his death, devised an unusual test.
-Three caskets – one gold, one silver, and one lead – are laid out before each suitor, and whoever picks the right one gets the girl.
+Three caskets—one gold, one silver, and one lead—are laid out before each suitor, and whoever picks the right one gets the girl.
+(It sounds like a twist on Goldilocks and the Three Bears.)
 Portia complains about all of the important men who come to see her, as there's something wrong with each of them.

 Before we have time to think about what a crazy idea it is to promise anyone a pound of your flesh, we're back at Belmont learning the rules of the casket game.
 Choose wrong, and not only do you fail to get Portia, but you cannot marry anyone for the rest of your life.
 We see suitors fail when they choose the wrong caskets.